burkeholland/quick-start/src/chapters/chapter3.md

 </Page>
 ```

 Note our use of the ListView module.
 In this case, we're not requiring a tns_module from the ui folder, but are rather using the ui widget within the xml code.
-This is a different way of leveraging these modules.
+This is a different way of using these modules.
 If we wanted to, we could construct a ListView in pure JavaScript code behind the scenes as shown in [this example](http://docs.nativescript.org/ApiReference/ui/list-view/HOW-TO.html).
 However for our purposes, we can simply use xml to build the ListView and thereby follow the pattern we use in the login and register screens.

 Let's go ahead and build the code-behind file as usual.
 In app/views/list/list.js, add: